 Pod network latency

-- It tests the application's resilience to lossy (or flaky) networks.
+• Tests the application's resilience to lossy or flaky networks.

-The applications may stall or get corrupted while waiting endlessly for a packet.
-This fault limits the impact (blast radius) to only the traffic that you wish to test by specifying the IP addresses.
-This fault will help to improve the resilience of your services over time.
+• Applications may stall or become corrupt while waiting endlessly for a data packet.
+This fault can reduce the blast radius to the traffic that you wish to test by specifying the IP addresses.

 Prerequisites